 RSCCD has a number of ways for campus community members and visitors to report crimes, suspicious activity, and other emergencies to appropriate college officials.
 Irrespective of how and where you report these incidents, it is critical for the safety of the entire college community that you immediately report all concerns to the District Safety & Security Department at 714-564-6330.
-This ensures an effective investigation and appropriate follow-up actions, including issuing a Timely Warning or emergency notification.
-RSCCD encourages accurate and prompt reporting of all crime to the District Safety & Security Department and the appropriate local police authority.
+This ensures an effective investigation and appropriate follow-up actions, including issuing a timely warning or emergency notification.
+RSCCD encourages the accurate and prompt reporting of all crime to the District Safety & Security Department and to the appropriate local police authority, when the victim of a crime elects to, or is unable to, make such a report.
+Campus Safety is available 24 hours a day by calling (714) 564-6330 or in person.
+(See chart above.)

-Voluntary, Private Reporting
+Voluntary, Confidential Reporting